- Work Groups

-This assessment presents data regarding risk and protective factors related to sexual violence from local, state and national health agencies, as well as from a community survey completed by 290 residents specifically exploring risk and protective factors of community support and connectedness, community perceptions of violence, and harmful gender stereotypes about sexual violence, specifically rape myths.
+This assessment presented data regarding risk and protective factors related to sexual violence from local, state and national health agencies, as well as from a community survey.
+The assessment specifically explored risk and protective factors of community support and connectedness, community perceptions of violence, and harmful gender stereotypes about sexual violence, specifically rape myths.

-Key risk factors for sexual violence that have been prioritized for action include:
+- Identify key risk factors for sexual violence prioritized for action including:

 - Gender pay gap/ income inequality